-The concept of the showThis show's plot could be reduced to "two buds hanging out in any way possible note , but since this is an analysis page...
+The concept of the showThis show's plot could be reduced to "two buds hanging out in any way possible".
+In reality, there's no accurate way to summarize this mess.... but since this is an analysis page...
 The show relies heavily on use of fantastic elements (swords, monsters, princesses) in a fantastic setting (divided into kingdoms of fire, ice, candy, etc.), and many tropes consistent with the genre of High Fantasy.
 It does this in an offbeat way.
 Many of the characters are twists on stock characters.
 Instead of a knight in shining armor, the show features a "twelve year old boy with strong morals".
 Instead of a steed saving a princess, Finn is escorted by his best friend, a magical dog.
 Instead of battling an evil wizard, the Ice King comes off as crazy in sympathetic ways rather than malicious ones.
 They save many princesses and the blatant over-abundance of princesses is perhaps the most ridiculous aspect of this show, the minor princesses often providing small amounts of romantic comedy.
 So what we have here is a sort of "parody" of the fantasy genre, with more humor and in a laid-back and simplistic style, but the fantasy is still there, and the show's love for adventure prevalent in many episodes.
 There is more to be explored, however.
 Although on the surface the show would seem completely fantasy element-based, there are many real-world deconstructions; the show takes fantasy and injects reality.
 For example, the show completely ignores Amusing Injuries, even though the simplistic style of the show implies that it would be a show that has entirely cartoon-y physics.
 This is not the case; injuries are treated very seriously, and often even last throughout the episode.
 Fun and rather dangerous adventures often turn into "Hey!
 Get serious!
 We could actually die!".
 There are lots of Cerebus Retcons which show up as a result of Cerebus Syndrome; rather amusing things are revealed to have more serious meaning, like Marceline's Fry Song.
 Characters often have stereotypical fictional personalities, that contain another characterization underneath the surface:

 The timeline of Adventure Time